 The other type of discussion I keep having with my students is about exercise.
 So who is exercising and what type of exercising are you doing?
 One student told me jokingly that she will have a six-pack by the time she gets back to school.
 Personally, I am spending a half an hour on my yoga mat every day for the last twenty days and I have to say that I am seeing a difference in how I am feeling throughout the day.

-The other conversation I am having with them about self-care as well as the fact that they need to turn off their computers and phones because many of them are spending a lot of time video conferencing with their professors and classmates, which can be overwhelming and stressful for them.
+The other conversation I am having with them is about self-care as well as the fact that they need to turn off their computers and phones because many of them are spending a lot of time video conferencing with their professors and classmates, which can be overwhelming and stressful for them.

 Are you having these discussions with your students?
 Even if it is a few minutes before class starts it is really worth the time.
 I see my students smiling more and they are more talkative.